MarcinOrlowski/laravel-api-response-builder/README.md

 folder for new items)

-**NOTE:** currently there's no recursive processing, so if you want to return Eloquent model as part of array you must explicitely call `toArray()` yourself on that object.
+**NOTE:** currently there's no recursive processing, so if you want to return Eloquent model as part of array you must explicitely call `toArray()` on such object:
-For example:

     $data = [ 'flight' = App\Flight::where('active', 1)->first()->toArray() ];
     return ResponseBuilder::success($data);